-A single framwork for services for complex needs
+A single framework for services for complex needs

-One of the central ambitions in the various attempts to identify the essence of a PIE, and the key issues to address, was the hope to find a single framework, a shared language for the processes and values for all those working with people with complex needs.
+One of the central ambitions in the various attempts over several years to identify the essence of a PIE was the hope to find a single framework, a shared language for the processes and values for all those working with people with complex needs.

 To achieve such an ambition, the framework would need to be: